 We partnered with the League to administer two faculty engagement surveys.
 In 2015, we fielded a survey to 1,000 community college faculty members to gauge their perspectives on student completion, and in 2017, we fielded another survey to 1,000 faculty members on faculty engagement.
 We created a series of infographics with support from the League for the faculty engagement survey.

 Our Public Engagement team led stakeholder conversations and engagement workshops at the League’s Innovation Conferences in Boston and San Francisco, and were the keynote speakers at the Learning Summit in Scottsdale, Arizona for around 300 community college faculty and administration.

 Findings from the Faculty Voices Project were presented in reports to community college educators and administrators, association and foundation staff, policy makers, and other stakeholders.
 Project findings are intended to provide insight into faculty perceptions and thus help inform decisions made around topics such as tools and strategies for improving student learning and completion, faculty and staff professional development, collegewide initiatives related to student success and completion, and organizational structures that affect teaching and learning.

-This project (2014-2017) was funded by a grant from the Bill & Melinda Gates Foundation.
+This project, conducted from 2014-2017, was funded by a grant from the Bill & Melinda Gates Foundation.

 For more information on our higher education initiatives contact mailto:firstname.lastname@example.org and for Faculty Voices, visit League For Innovation.